Fresh Mild Pico de Gallo

 I make this to go on tacos, enchiladas, for corn chips….
 It’s so good!

-• It looks delicious!
+• Delicious!
 I love the way you’ve linked the tools we might need ?

 5 from 1 vote